 |

-Recovering from alcoholism is difficult for a variety of reasons: It can feel like a lonely road, it takes away a coping mechanism that the individual relies on, and it requires changing habits.
+Recovering from alcoholism is difficult for a variety of reasons: It can feel like a lonely road, it takes away a coping mechanism the individual relies on and it requires changing habits.
 To cope with the stress that accompanies the early stages of addiction treatment, many recovering from alcoholism wonder if switching to a zero-alcohol beer can make it easier to stay on track.

 Addiction is complex.
 Alcoholism goes beyond the simple act of drinking alcohol, and its treatment requires more than a simple swap.